noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 .. _representation-types:

+.. topic:: Showing and browsing data with API v2

-These methods introduce another facility made available by the API v2: the type of `representation`: each result set can be reproduced as a single, :strong:`flat` or as an indented, :strong:`tree`\-like JSON file, the former more suitable for machine consumption, while the latter more convenient for human reading.
+   The first method described in the previous list introduces a new facility made available by the API v2: the type of `representation` that can be used to browse or access the data provided by the Open Data Hub Team.

+   The three alternative, which will be described in detail in an upcoming howto, are: `flat`, `tree`, and `apispec`.

+   The `flat` and the `tree` alternatives are :term:`JSON` representation of the data and may require to install a JSON plugin to render the output correctly, whereas `apispec` is a YAML representation in OpenAPI v3 format suitable for swagger-like access to the data.

+   In both the :strong:`flat` and :strong:`tree` representations, all the metadata and available data are shown and browsable, the difference being that in `flat` all metadata are shown at the same level, while `tree` keeps the hierarchical structure of the metadata.
+Both of them are available

+   The :strong:`apispec` is a YAML configuration file that can be used to set up a swagger-like interface to the Open Data Hub's data.

 :literal:`/v2/{representation}/{stationTypes}`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~